Father of the Web scolds "hypocritical" West over spying

 Tim Berners-Lee, a London-born computer scientist who invented the Web in 1989 as the Berlin Wall crumbled, said the West was involved in "insidious" online spying that could change the way normal people use their computers.

-The United States and Britain are facing domestic and international furore after a security contractor leaked documents that lifted the lid on previously secret American and British programmes to spy on the Internet.
+The United States and Britain are facing domestic and international furor after a security contractor leaked documents that lifted the lid on previously secret American and British programs to spy on the Internet.

 "In the Middle East, people have been given access to the Internet but they have been snooped on and then they have been jailed," Berners-Lee, 58, told The Times newspaper in an interview.